ODIM-Project/ODIM/docs/README.md

 - [Audit logs](#audit-logs)
 - [Security logs](#security-logs)

-# Introduction
+# Resource Aggregator for Open Distributed Infrastructure Management

-Resource Aggregator for Open Distributed Infrastructure Management (ODIM) is a modular, open framework for simplified management and orchestration of distributed physical infrastructure.
+Resource Aggregator for Open Distributed Infrastructure Management (Resource Aggregator for ODIM) is a modular, open framework for simplified management and orchestration of distributed physical infrastructure.
 It provides a unified management platform for converging multivendor hardware equipment.
-By exposing a standards-based programming interface, it enables easy and secure management of wide range of multivendor IT infrastructure distributed across multiple data centers.
+By exposing a standards-based programming interface, it enables easy and secure management of a wide range of multivendor IT infrastructure distributed across multiple data centers.

 Resource Aggregator for ODIM framework comprises the following two components.